emanuelemazza/emanuelemazza.github.io/about.md

 permalink: /about/
 ---

-I'm a network specialist working for Google Cloud.
+I work as a network specialist at Google Cloud.
-Previous working experiences in VMW (NSX) and CSCO
+I've been working in VMW (NSX) and in CSCO

-email: emazza[youknowhat]gmail.com
+email: emanuele.mazza[youknowhat]gmail.com